rippedpiracy/docs/PC-Software/Games.md

 **[GOG Games](https://gog-games.com) (DDL)**

 Every GOG DRM-free Game, ripped and re-uploaded on Mirrors.
 Every installer is untouched and has a cryptographic SHA-265 key from GOG.
+*<small>Downlading from "cdn.gog-games.com" requires a donation, use the other options.</small>*

 **[Scene CrackHub](https://scene.crackhub.site) (DDL)**